-It takes quite a bit to make your home function and there are several decisions to be made.
-Peachtree Service Experts Heating & Air Conditioning is here to try and make one of those decisions an easier one: furnace versus heat pump.
+It takes a lot to make your home run and there are many decisions to be made.
+Peachtree Service Experts is here to try and make one of those decisions a simpler one: furnace versus heat pump.

 Regardless of where you live, you can always have a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it within your home.
 This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and comfortable.

-If you do live in a region where you could go with either a heat pump or a furnace, there are a couple things to consider.
+If you happen to live in a region where you could go with either a heat pump or a furnace, there are a couple things to think about.
 Heat pumps are highly energy efficient since they use electricity to transfer heat from one zone to another and do not actually have to produce heat themselves.
-They simply move heat that already exists from one area to another, such as from outside your home to within your home.
+They simply transfer heat that already exists from one area to another, such as from outside your home to within your home.

-A furnace might sometimes be less expensive to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace may sometimes be less expensive to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

-Still not sure which heating system is best for you?
-No problem!
-Call Peachtree Service Experts Heating & Air Conditioning at 678-235-9699 and we’ll come out to review your options and provide you a free in-home estimate.
+Still not sure which heating system is right for you?
+No worries!
+Call Peachtree Service Experts at 678-235-9699 and we’ll come out to go over your options and provide you a free in-home estimate.
 We will talk to you soon!